tektit/getharvest-backup/README.md

 # getharvest-backup

-Backup tool for Harvest Time Tracking data using the Harvest API v2.
+Backup tool for [Harvest Time Tracking](https://try.hrv.st/4-849377) (Please use our affiliate link to try out Harvest to support the development of this tool as Open Source software) data using the Harvest API v2.
 This tool automatically discovers all your Harvest accounts and backs up all data from all endpoints, including invoices, estimates, time entries, projects, clients, and more.

 We used the [Harvest API v2 OpenAPI specification](https://github.com/jolicode/harvest-openapi-generator), kindly provided by [jolicode](https://github.com/jolicode), to generate this tool.